shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 ```

 ## Reading data
-As already mentioned, the high-performance reading of data is decisive in e-commerce and in an API.
+As already mentioned, the high-performance reading of data is decisive in e-commerce and for the API.
 The reading of the data can only be controlled via the corresponding repositories.
 These offer two options for this:
 * `readBasic(array $ids, ApplicationContext $context)`
 * `readDetail(array $ids, ApplicationContext $context)`

 ### Keep the system fast - A short detour into performance optimization
-Both read functions work with a list of ids that should persuade developers to always read more than one data at a time instead of requesting them one at a time.
+Both read functions work with a list of ids that should persuade developers to always read more
+than one data at a time instead of requesting them one at a time.
-Hereby we would like to make a short deviation in the area of performance, which is extremely important when it comes to maintaining a high-performance system:
+Hereby we would like to make a short deviation in the area of performance,
+which is extremely important when it comes to maintaining a high-performance system:
 Suppose we have to select 15 products on a system.
 We just get the ids back from the repository.
 Now there are several ways to determine the data for these 15 products.
 The following script shows two ways:
 ```
 $repository = $this->container->get(ProductRepository::class);